Skip to main content

 Warehouses are critical parts of the overall supply chain.
 They are the points where the product pauses and is touched, consuming both space and time (labor hours).
 Space and time, in turn, are expenses.
 By developing mathematical and computer models to fine-tune the layout and operations of a warehouse, managers can significantly reduce labor costs associated with product distribution, increase warehouse space utilization, and improve the overall flow of project.

-Some current research activities include:
+Research activities include:

 • Design and operations of temperature-controlled international supply chains for distribution of products such as wine, fresh fruits, and vaccines.